Aphlatonn/Aphlatonn/README.md

 Feel free to explore my repositories and don't hesitate to reach out if you'd like to collaborate or just chat about tech and innovation! 😊
 [Discord](https://discord.com/users/144694124925288448)
+if you want any help or you have any questions join this server: https://discord.gg/mu6ZNEXDvd if you ara interested in discord bots join this server: https://discord.gg/ecliptic